tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 Have the TAs circulate and ensure that students are successfully following the instructions and initializing their nodes.

-Ensure that students are copying the necessary information into their
+Ensure that students are copying the necessary information into their notes.

 **Instructions:**